tarik-ibrahimovic/eduBOS5/README.md

 - Zicsr + Machine Registers = FreeRTOS support
 - Multi-Threading (MT)
 - Superscalar execution
-- Hardware handling of misaligned data access (as opposed to standard software traps).
+- Hardware handling of misaligned data access (as opposed to software traps).

 Stock/basic eduBOS5 is primarily intended for deeply-embedded, bare-metal (aka non-hosted / freestanding) apps.
 However, FreeRTOS support and everything that comes with it is an add-on option.

 ### Block diagram
-eduBOS5 is designed around Harward-based architecture, with separate busses for Instruction and Data Memory.
-The following diagram conceptually shows its internal datapaths, but it does not include all pipeline registers, which are carefully placed to maximize operating frequency.
+eduBOS5 is designed around Harward-based architecture, with separate buses for Instruction and Data Memory.
+The diagram below illustrates the concept.
+Please note that this diagram does not show all detail, and esp. not the pipeline registers that are carefully placed to maximize operating frequency.

 ![eduBOS5 RISC-V block diagram](/0.doc/cpu_top_view_V4.png)

 ## Verification strategy

-Both dynamic (Functional) and static (Formal) methods are tapped into for **eduBOS5** validation, utilizing open-source [Verilator](https://github.com/verilator/verilator) and [SymbiYosys](https://github.com/YosysHQ/sby) tool chains.
+Both dynamic (Functional) and static (Formal) methods are put to use for **eduBOS5** validation, all based on open-source [Verilator](https://github.com/verilator/verilator) and [SymbiYosys](https://github.com/YosysHQ/sby) tool chains.
 Verilator testbench is written in SystemVerilog, with C++ backend.

 Hand-crafted tests in Assembly are used to verify each individual instruction, both on actual hardware, and in functional simulation with waveform analysis.
 RISC-V standard compliance software suite with [riscv-tests](https://github.com/riscv-software-src/riscv-tests) is checked off.
-Formal verification is based on [RISC-V Formal tests](https://github.com/YosysHQ/riscv-formal).
+FV is based on [RISC-V Formal tests](https://github.com/YosysHQ/riscv-formal).

 ## Current/Target performance and size (WIP)

-**eduBOS5** design goal is to be a small, yet capable core.
+**eduBOS5** design goal is to be a physically small and compact, yet unusually capable core.
 It is to form a foundation for custom hardware accelerators, tapping into both RISC-V user-defined instructions facility and classic co-processing techniques.

 We have benchmarked the following design variants:
-- Register File (RF) implemented in SSRAM distributed memory (LUTRAM) or BSRAM
+- Register File (RF) implemented in both Distributed SSRAM (aka LUTRAM) and Block BSRAM
-- ALU implemened in generic LUTs or DSP HM and also included desktop class, super-scalar Pentium and RPi processor for complete perspective.
+- ALU implemened in both generic LUTs and DSP HM
+For complete perspective, the comparison data also includes desktop class Pentium and RPi Pico processors.

-Baseline development platform is entry-level Gowin LittleBee and low/mid Arora FPGA family.
+The baseline development platform are entry-level Gowin LittleBee and low/mid Arora FPGAs.

 Executive Summary performance and utilization metrics are as follows:
 - **CPI = 2.56**